altruios/namshubettulpa/public/namshubettuple/interludes.md

 *Ozmind pointed to an edge*
 "The sub-self isn't a monolithic block, it is in every other brain you encounter."
-*He raised his finger to the number just above* "memory isn't perfect. it deteriorates, distorts, fudges... the sub-self is an echo, their memory of you.
+*He raised his finger to the number just above* "Memory isn't perfect.
+It deteriorates, distorts, fudges...
+The sub-self is an echo, their memory of you.
+Every time someone thinks of you and does something: you exist in their mind for a moment.
+But you in this case isn't your mind - it's...
+You...
-Every time someone thinks of you and does something: you exist in their mind for a moment. but you in this case isn't your mind - it's... you... a platonic form or ideal. so 'you': is made of your self and the current state of all the sub-self network... and we can represent this: and get some useful information out of this using a bit of math."
+A platonic form or ideal.
+So 'you': is made of your self and the current state of all the sub-self network...
+And we can represent this: and get some useful information out of this using a bit of math."
 ~A groan escaped in the back - it was suppressed, and Ozmind chose to continue without acknowledgement~ ~The door to his left opened.~
 ~Ozmind saw her, thought nothing of seeing her from the back, and returned to writing on the board.~